Skips-Scramble/stochastic-finances/Notes.md

 - Add in optional TVM calc for payments per month
 - Right now the person has to enter in their information one at a time (like for cars).
 Should there be a thing to just says, "buy new car every X years, and just adjust according to inflation?"

+## Retirement
+- What money are you pulling from where?
+- Reverse mortgage?